cpimenta/Acoustic-scattering/README.md

-# Acoustic Scattering by Poroelastic Materials
+# Acoustic Scattering by Poroelastic Plates

-A boundary element method is developed to solve the non-homogeneous Helmholtz equation subjected to boundary conditions related to the plate vibration.
-This model represent a fluid-structure interaction problem to investigate how porosity and elasticity can affect the noise scattered at far-field.
-Poroelastic materiais can be studied by the combination of porous and elastic effects.
+A boundary element method is developed to solve the non-homogeneous Helmholtz equation subjected to boundary conditions related to the vibration of a poroelastic plate.
+This model represents a fluid-structure interaction problem where one can investigate how porosity and elasticity affect the noise scattered by the plate trailing edge.

 For an overview of the technical details, please see the following article: